Elaine Khoo (Operations Manager)

 Wei Kong (Deputy Director)

 Wei joins APC in mid-July 2017 as Deputy Director.
 Wei worked for eight years in Singapore to gain deeper understanding around ageing issues.
 He led engagements across private, public and non-profit sectors providing insights into end-user and stakeholder needs and wants.
-Project teams drove research and development into consumer perceptions, behavior and usability to define better user experiences.
+Project teams drove research and development into consumer perceptions, behaviour and usability to define better user experiences.
 Work done included improvements to healthcare service delivery, accessibility of public transport, and user-centric options in aged care.

 Prior to that, Wei has eighteen years experience in Asia and Europe taking consumer and professional product ideas to market.
 As a product designer and developer he built and led consultancy plus in-house teams working with commercial, creative, technical, and operational resources to meet market and end-user demands.